Eucrow/kc-nodepop/readme.md

   "message": "User created!"
 }
 ```

-### POST /usuarios/authenticate
+### POST /usuarios/authenticate (authenticate user)

-The you must to send a POST request to authenticate and obtain a token

-Input Body: { email, clave }
+To authenticate and obtain a token you must to send a POST request to /usuarios/authenticate with input Body: { email, clave }

 Result:
 ```